 A big 18″ tall clear plastic bin with lid!
 This acts like a humid dome / mini greenhouse.
 After planting the cuttings in moist propagation mix, all you need to do is placing the inside the bin, mist the interior gently, and close the lid.

 After about ten days, your hydrangea cuttings will begin to form new roots.
 Don’t disturb them yet!
-When a healthy root system forms in 4-6 weeks, you can plant them in the garden or a bigger container.
+When a healthy root system forms in 4-6 weeks, you can plant these new plants in the garden or a bigger container out of direct sunlight.

 Keep the newly planted cuttings well watered for the first 2 weeks.
-Once they are more established, they will require less care.
+Once the new plants are more established, they will require less care.
 Hydrangeas love dappled shade and moist soil.

 I have seen them thriving in full sun in Pacific Northwest or on the east coast.
 But here in dry and sunny Southern California, they do much better in bright shade with a little morning sun.